elyra-ai/elyra/docs/source/user_guide/runtime-conf.md

 - No authentication (`NO_AUTHENTICATION`).
 - Kubernetes service account token (`KUBERNETES_SERVICE_ACCOUNT_TOKEN`).
 This authentication type is only supported if Elyra runs as a pod in Kubernetes, e.g. as a Kubeflow notebook server.
 You must configure a service account token in Kubernetes, as outlined [here](https://www.kubeflow.org/docs/components/pipelines/sdk/connect-api/#multi-user-mode).
 - DEX configured for static password authentication (`DEX_STATIC_PASSWORDS`).
 This authentication requires a username and a password.
 - DEX configured for LDAP authentication (`DEX_LDAP`).
 This authentication requires a username and a password.
+- User-provided token (`EXISTING_BEARER_TOKEN`).
+Authentication is performed by passing the provided static token value to the Kubeflow server.
+This authentication requires a password/token.
 - DEX (`DEX_LEGACY`).
 Use this type only if none of the other authentication types applies or if your Kubeflow deployment is not configured for any other listed type.
 This authentication requires a username and a password.

 ##### Kubeflow Pipelines API endpoint username (api_username)

 A username is required for most authentication types.
-Refer to the Kubeflow authentication type setting for details.
+Refer to the [Kubeflow authentication type setting](#kubeflow-authentication-type-auth-type) for details.

 Example: `user@example.com`

 ##### Kubeflow Pipelines API endpoint password (api_password)

-A password is required for most authentication types.
-Refer to the Kubeflow authentication type setting for details.
+A password or token is required for most authentication types.
+Refer to the [Kubeflow authentication type setting](#kubeflow-authentication-type-auth-type) for details.

 Example: `mypassword`